originphp/framework/origin/docs/utilities/queue.md

     ]);
 ````

-You can also delay (or schedule) the job using a `strtotime` compatible string or `Y-m-d H:i:s` date.
+You can also delay (or schedule) the job using a `strtotime` compatible string including a `Y-m-d H:i:s` date.

 ````php
  $queue->add('welcome_emails',[